hashicorp/design-system/website/docs/components/flyout/partials/guidelines/guidelines.md

 ## Flyout footer

-The Flyout footer adds functional support to Flyout with support for action and custom content.
-A functional Flyout should not block the user flow and instead add "enhancements" to the functionality of the main page, e.g., changing the settings of an object on the page.
+The Flyout footer is a persistent content area at the bottom of the Flyout, and supports additional descriptive content, links, actions, and any other custom content or Helios components.

 The Ember and Figma components account for the footer in slightly different ways, though both can achieve the same results:

 - The Ember component is a generic container that yields elements passed to it.
 - The Figma component consists of a variant for the number of actions, as well as a `slot` for custom content.

+!!!
+Info

-The footer is **optional** and should be used sparingly or in scenarios where "portable" functionality is desired for repetitive actions, e.g., changing a users role or permissions.
+The footer is **optional** and should be used sparingly as it increases the complexity of the Flyout.
+!!!

 <Hds::Flyout::Footer>
   <Hds::ButtonSet>